eknigge/AD430/Readme.md

 ```

 # Database
 The project uses the key-value database Firestore to store information and quickly retrieve it.
 The top-level collection is called `PointsOfInterest`, and represents all points of interest.
 Each point contains a `Description`, `Location`, `Title`, and `URL` field.
 The information in each field can be changed, and new fields can be added.

+# Acknowledgements

+This app was created by [David Nguyen](https://github.com/davidnguyen234), [Eric Knigge](https://github.com/eknigge), [Steven Wang](https://github.com/shipitsteven) and [Tizeta Fantaye](https://github.com/Tizeta2018).